 Floracliff’s founder, Dr. Mary Wharton, felt that some natural areas should be protected and set aside primarily for education.
 This was her intention for Floracliff.
 Due to her wishes, the steep terrain, and sensitive habitats, Floracliff is not open to self-guided visitation and pets are not permitted.

-The sanctuary is open for regularly scheduled guided hikes and programs or by appointment for small groups.
+The sanctuary is open for guided hikes and programs or by appointment for small groups.
 Scheduled programs include wildflower hikes, bird walks, golden hour hikes, art in nature sessions, indoor presentations, and more.
-There are also weekday volunteer opportunities for interested individuals and groups.
+There are also weekday volunteer opportunities for trained volunteers.

-Please see our calendar of events for upcoming programs.
+Please see our calendar for upcoming programs and events.